 #7 The road to hell is paved with good intentions; trust your KPIs.

-Marketing is part art and part science, that’s why it’s incredibly challenging to predict its success.
+Marketing is part art and part science; that’s why it’s incredibly challenging to predict its success.
 But one thing is for sure.
 We won’t win by following our hunches or external, uninformed input.
-That’s why a data-driven approach is key.
+That’s why a data-driven approach is non-negotiable.

 Not that we all need to become some data nerd to make our marketing work, but dipping our toes into the numbers is essential.
 As an old boss of mine used to quote all the time, “If you can’t measure it, you can’t manage it.”

-Let numbers guide your brand’s creative efforts, and you’ll watch how art and science take you places.
+Let numbers guide your creativity, and you’ll watch art and science take you places.